-William Fox, Jr., learning at his grandfather's knee, believed that the visual and performing arts must be used as tools in education.
-Given his grandfather's pioneering spirit, William Jr. was particularly interested in new technologies and felt that the development of new technologies in the visual and performing arts, must be encouraged.
+William Fox, Jr., learning at his grandfather's knee, believed that the media and visual image must be used as tools in education.
+Given his grandfather's pioneering spirit, William Jr. was particularly interested in new technologies and felt that the integrated use of new technologies in education, health care, and all endeavors must be encouraged.
 William Fox, Jr. died in 1986 of lung cancer.

 The Foundation was created by the Fox Family to honor the memory of William Fox, Jr. by attempting to implement his dreams and beliefs, (shaped by his visionary grandfather, William Fox).